sidtalia/Self-driving-car/README.md

 ## Self-driving-car (actually just a way point follower :P)
-waypoint following (obstacle avoidance unit is being re-developed as of now). video link:https://youtu.be/PnjM10glXuw
+the project is no longer being maintained.
+I have switched over to STM32F103C8T6.
+The new project is over at Self driving car 2.0 waypoint following (obstacle avoidance unit is being re-developed as of now). video link:https://youtu.be/PnjM10glXuw

 This project is in essence supposed to be a lower level platform for developers to build on top of, something like an ardu rover of sorts but in my opinion better.